Family Engagement in Washington, DC’s School Choice System

 We sat down with Aryan Bocquet, the founding Parent Engagement Manager for My School DC, to pick her brain about best practices in parent outreach.
 My School DC is the common application and lottery for Washington, DC’s public school options.
 More than 200 district and charter schools are available to families through the system.
 Aryan leads all of the family engagement work for My School DC, including community and government partnerships, advertising, events, and grassroots outreach.

 SchoolMint: For cities just beginning to plan for a unified enrollment system, how would you recommend getting started in terms of community outreach?
 What is the first thing to think about?

 AB: I’d also recommend getting to know your city.
 Identify the areas in which different populations live who may experience barriers to applying.
 In DC, we have 8 wards.
 Demographically, we know that our language minority communities tend to live in Wards 1 and 4, and families with the largest numbers of school-aged kids live in Wards 7 and 8.
 Based on our city’s technology assessment, we also know that the wards with the deepest technological divides are Wards 7 and 8 and parts of Ward 5.
 We recognize what some of the barriers to applying – language, technology, limited access to resources – and we know where to focus our outreach strategies.

 Lastly, look to see which potential partners work with those populations – community-based organizations, local government agencies, daycares, etc. – and start to develop relationships with them.
 For example, we work closely with the DC Public Library.
-The libraries make computers publically available to families.
+The libraries make computers publicly available to families.
 My School DC trains librarians so they can answer basic questions about the application process and lottery, and equips them with copies of our printed school directory for parents.
 We also partner with early childhood organizations like CentroNia that serve children ages 3 months to 5 years to inform families with children age-eligible for PK of their public school options and how to apply.
 We train their staff, hold parent workshops, and help families through the application process.